 Note transactions are settled through DTC.
-As is standard to facilitate such electronic transactions, DTC represents such Notes with one or more global certificates registered in the nominee name of "Cede & Co.," the nominee of DTC, rather than in the name of the investor or investor's nominee.
+As is standard to facilitate such electronic transactions, DTC represents such Notes with one or more global certificates registered in the nominee name of "Cede & Co.," rather than in the name of the investor or investor's nominee.

-Any changes in the federal, state, and territorial securities laws relating to securities offered and sold by nonprofit charitable organizations could adversely affect LISC's ability to sell the Notes or LISC's ability to pay the principal and interest on the Notes.
+Any changes in the federal and state securities laws relating to securities offered and sold by nonprofit charitable organizations could adversely affect LISC's ability to sell the Notes or LISC's ability to pay the principal and interest on the Notes.

-Pursuant to current federal, state, and territorial exemptions related to certain securities offerings, the Notes will not be registered with the SEC and may not be registered with certain state and territorial securities regulatory bodies.
+Pursuant to current federal and state exemptions related to certain securities offerings, the Notes will not be registered with the SEC and may not be registered with certain state securities regulatory bodies.
 However, these laws are subject to change and frequently do change.
-Any such change may make it costlier and more difficult for LISC to offer and sell the Notes and could result in a decrease in the amount of Notes ultimately sold, which could affect LISC's operations and ability to pay the principal and interest on the Notes.
+Any such change may make it costlier and more difficult for LISC to offer and sell the Notes and could result in a decrease in the amount of Notes ultimately sold, which could affect LISC's ability to pay the principal and interest on the Notes.